braze-inc/braze-docs/_docs/_contributing/content_types.md

 nav_title: Content Types
 article: Content Types
 page_order: 4
-toc_headers: h2
 ---

 # Content types

 > Braze Docs follows the [Diátaxis framework](https://diataxis.fr/), which organizes pages into one of four content types, each one meeting a different learning objective.
 While a single page on Braze Docs may contain multiple content types, each type should get a dedicated section on the page.

-These are the four content types you'll find on Braze Docs:
+These are the content types you'll find on Braze Docs:

 | Documentation type | Purpose |
 | --- | --- |